apache/trafficcontrol/docs/source/api/to_extensions.rst

 ``POST``
 ========
-.. note:: As of ATCv4 ``POST /to_extensions`` only supports CHECK_EXTENSION extensions.
-As prior TO would fail everytime with a CONFIG_EXTENSION or STATISTIC_EXTENSION.
+.. versionchanged:: ATCv4
+	Only supports CHECK_EXTENSION extensions now.
+Previous implementation would attempt to accept CONFIG_EXTENSION or STATISTIC_EXTENSION extensions but would fail the creation.

 Creates a new Traffic Ops extension.